Date Established: 6/22/2017

 Office of the Registrar

 The university promotes diversity and a climate welcoming to a diverse community.
-Use of a student’s preferred name in the classroom and on campus is essential to a safe, inclusive environment.
+Use of a student’s preferred/chosen name in the classroom and on campus is essential to a safe, inclusive environment.

 The university is required to use the legal first name for many official records and reports, including, but not limited to:

 Students who change their legal name may update their legal name of record through the Office of the Registrar.
-A legal name change will not impact students’ ability to select a preferred name.
+A legal name change will not impact students’ ability to select a preferred/chosen name.

-Students who experience problems related to faculty or staff misuse of their preferred name, or who experience discrimination should contact Equity, Diversity and Inclusion.
+University employees must use a student's preferred/chosen name whenever possible, and referring to a student by a different name for the purpose of misgendering them violates UB's Discrimination and Harassment Policy.
+Students who experience problems related to employee misuse of their preferred/chosen name, or who experience discrimination should contact Equity, Diversity and Inclusion.

-The Office of the Registrar activated HUB (PeopleSoft) functionality giving students the option to enter a preferred name quickly and discreetly, and without needing to ask for accommodations or assistance from university staff.
-When a preferred name is entered, the preferred name appears on certain high-impact screens within HUB and other support systems allowing faculty and staff to refer to a student by their preferred name.
+HUB (PeopleSoft) provides students the option to enter a preferred/chosen name quickly and discreetly, and without needing to ask for accommodations or assistance from university staff.
+When a preferred/chosen name is entered, that name appears on certain high-impact screens within HUB and other support systems allowing employees to refer to a student by their preferred/chosen name.

-Faculty and staff interested in changing their preferred name may contact Equity, Diversity and Inclusion.
+Employees interested in changing their preferred/chosen name may contact Equity, Diversity and Inclusion.

 The name that identifies a person for legal and other official purposes.
 A person's legal name is generally the name given and registered at birth, and which appears on a birth certificate, but may subsequently change.

-First or middle name by which a student may wish to be known that differs from their legal first or middle name.
+First or middle name by which a student may wish to be known or has chosen to be called, that differs from their legal first or middle name.